Khora Ramji Chawda

-Khora Ramji Chawda (1860–1924), better known as Seth Khora Ramji, was a reputed railway contractor, coal mines owner, banker and philanthropist of the early 20th century in India, who worked from Jharia near Dhanbad.
+Khora Ramji Chawda (1860–1924), better known as Seth Khora Ramji, was a noted railway contractor, coal mines owner, banker and philanthropist of the early 20th century in India, who worked from Jharia near Dhanbad.

 Life-sketch

 He was born in the year 1860 in a small village called Sinugra in Cutch and belonged to small but enterprising KGK community.
 He was one of the reputed Railway Contractors of his times and his exploits were mentioned by British authorities.
 He is also credited by them to be the first Indian to break monopoly of Europeans in Jharia coalfields.
 He established his first Colliery name Khas Jharia Colliery in 1895 and moved on to establish five more by 1910.
 He was also a financing partner in more than 10 collieries of Jharia coal belt and additionally worked as a Private Banker.
 Seth Khora Ramji and Jethabhai were all together five brothers and all were partners as HUF in the colliery and railway contract business With his brother, Jethabhai Lira Jethwa (1862–1932) he owned Khas Jinagora Colliery, which operated under name & style of J. & K. Ramji.